-Finishing a close second in the Eastleigh by-election was almost the Westminster breakthrough the UK Independence Party has been threatening to make.
-But how has the party gone from the fringes to a force in British politics.
+The Westminster breakthrough the party has wanted for years has finally happened, with Douglas Carswell becoming the first UK Independence Party candidate elected to Parliament.
+But how has the party gone from the fringes to a force in British politics?

 The UK Independence Party has, as its name implies, one key policy - to leave the European Union.

 It is a simple, understandable message, which has led to the party gaining bigger and bigger support in European elections, culminating in it topping the vote in May.

 But it is also a message which meant people often dismissed it as a single-issue party, unlikely to transfer its success to Westminster politics.

 It has spent considerable effort on broadening its appeal, spelling out how leaving the EU is the answer to a whole range of issues, notably controlling immigration, while also outlining plans to cut taxes for middle earners, speaking up for grammar schools and opposing gay marriage.

 And the message from leader Nigel Farage - if any party has been associated with one man it is UKIP and Farage - seems to have struck a chord with disenchanted voters from the "big three".

 It became clear in the 2013 Eastleigh by-election that UKIP, rather than Westminster's official Labour opposition, seemed to have become the party of choice for the anti-government vote and the anti-politics vote.

 It has since proved capable of causing upsets in local elections in Tory and Lib Dem heartlands in the South of England and, as the South Shields and now the Heywood and Middleton by-elections demonstrated, Labour strongholds in the North.